Ashton, Stalybridge and Liverpool Junction Railway: Stalybridge to Huddersfield

-1845 was a peak year for railway authorisations: the Manchester and Birmingham Railway was authorised to build a branch from Heaton Norris, on its line just north of Stockport, to Guide Bridge on the Sheffield, Ashton-under-Lyne & Manchester Railway.
-By Act of 6 July 1846 the Manchester and Birmingham Railway amalgamated with others to form the London and North Western Railway.
+1845 was a peak year for railway authorisations: the Manchester and Birmingham Railway (M&BR) was authorised to build a branch from Heaton Norris, on its line just north of Stockport, to Guide Bridge on the Sheffield, Ashton-under-Lyne & Manchester Railway (SA&LJR).
+By the London and North Western Railway Act 1846 (9 & 10 Vict. c. cciv) of 6 July 1846 the Manchester and Birmingham Railway amalgamated with others to form the London and North Western Railway (LNWR).